Exceptions to Lack of Novelty of Invention | ONDA TECHNO Intl. Patent Attys.[Japan Patent Firm] | Gifu City

 A.

 Yes.
 Please note that the time of the broadcast will be converted to Japan time.
-Therefore, the patent application must be filed within six months from the date of the broadcast in Japan time, not local time.
+Therefore, the patent application must be filed within one year from the date of the broadcast in Japan time, not local time.

 Q.Is it possible to extend the deadline for submitting evidentiary documents proving the disclosure was made within one of the exceptions?